 I always demonstrate this by playing Bach’s minuet in G with no rhythm i.e., every note is the same, and then I play it with all of the wrong notes but the correct rhythm.

 Then I used my painting example.

-I tell my students that music is organized sound it moves through time.
+I tell my students that music is “organized sound” it moves through time.
 Time is where the music exists, and the rhythm is the timing of the music.
-Rhythm is our canvass.
+Rhythm is our canvas.

 I ask my students to imagine a painter trying to paint with nothing to paint on.

 I do this because mindset is everything.
 If I can get my students to see how crucial rhythm is to the music I can begin to break through and really teach them.

 Start from the very beginning.